sizhe-li/sizhe-li.github.io/_pages/about.md

 I am interested in building models that capture the rich and *structured representation* of the physical world from *unstructured observation*.
 To this end, my research draws ideas from machine learning, physics, and cognitive science.
 The applications of my research span across robotics, computer vision, and computer graphics.

-**Prospective students & visitors**: If you would like to chat about research, feel free to email me.
+**Prospective students & visitors**: Thank you for your interest!
 I encourage students from [underrepresented groups]() to reach out and will prioritize replying to these messages.
 For students interested in working with me, the minimum time commitment is 20 hours per week for six months.
-Please email me with your CV and highlight one of your favorite accomplishments.
+Please email me with your CV and highlight your favorite accomplishments.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.